 Standard errors clustered by commuting zones in parentheses.
-Specification refers to the order of the polynomial for the running variable, which is distance to the RD boundary.
+Outcome is an indicator variable at block level for whether the specific block allows residential construction (1) or is under the preservation, qualification, or transformation development strategy (2, 3, 4) according to 2016 zoning law.
+This table includes a cubic specification with sub-prefeitura fixed effects.
 The polynomial is always interacted with the treatment indicator.
 Sample is all city blocks with zoning information.
-Mean of dependent variable calculated for control blocks within 0.1 km of the BAR boundary.
-Outcome is an indicator variable at block level for whether the specific block allows residential construction (1) or is under the preservation, qualification, or transformation development strategy (2, 3, 4) according to 2016 zoning law. p < 0.05, p < 0.01.
+Mean of dependent variable calculated for control blocks within 0.1 km of the BAR boundary. p < 0.05, p < 0.01, p < 0.001.